 On my Business Class flight, the starter was a salad followed by smoked salmon and couscous with creme fraiche.
 My main choice was a tasty Alberta beef tenderloin (you can rarely go wrong with the Air Canada beef option), then you can have a cheese plate followed by a dessert.

 If you would like wine to go with your meal, Air Canada currently offer Champagne Drappier, Carte d’Or Brut (Reims, France); Vineland Estates Select, Niagara Peninsula (Canada); Jurtschitsch Grüner Veltliner Terrassen, Kamptal (Austria); Vini Be Good Les Athlètes du Vin Pinot Noir, Touraine (France); Volpaia Citto Toscana (Italy); Masroig Rojalet Selecció, Montsant (Spain); Dow’s Port (Portugal).

-The Air Canada Executive Pod is greatly improved from their previous Business Class offering, but is not up to the level that the Middle East Airlines; Emirates, Etihad and Qatar have carved out, particularly in their food offering.
+The Air Canada Executive Pod is greatly improved from their previous Business Class offering but is not up to the level that the Middle East Airlines; Emirates, Etihad, and Qatar have carved out, particularly in their food offering.
 As the Middle East Airlines don’t cover transatlantic routes, Air Canada becomes a decent contender for best transatlantic airline.
-British Airways offers direct flights from Europe to Canada and I would say that the Air Canada Business Class product, if you experience the Executive Pod, has the edge over British Airways Club World.
+British Airways offers direct flights from Europe to Canada.
+I would say that the Air Canada Business Class product if you experience the Executive Pod, has the edge over British Airways Club World.

 You may be interested in my airline comparisons including Business Class on United Vs Delta Vs American Airlines, top 10 Best Business Class airlines for long-haul travel and the best airlines to travel to Europe in Business Class.